If you saw God–

 And though you would be far from perfect

-each new wrong would be that much more sinful,
+each act of harm would be that much more wrong,

 in the absence of convenient doubt.